S2606/CodingQuestion/KthSmallestNumberinMultiplicationTable.md

 - So can binary search be used here??
 YES, how? the count factor can be checked is that till a particular element, if we can somehow know that there are k elements smaller than that element, can we safely say that that element is a candidate for our answer??
 YES, if this clear how will the count procedure take place??
-So in order to count smaller elements, remembering the point that numbers are represented in [i, 2*i, 3*i,..] fashion, then they should be calculated as x//i.
+So in order to count smaller elements, remembering the point that numbers are represented in [i, 2*i, 3*i,..] fashion, then they should be calculated as x//i since {k*i ≤ x}.
 Okay so with jargons aside, lets see the code

 ```
 public bool enough(int mi, int m, int n, int k){